fkautz/gradle-recipes/README.md

-gradle-templates
+gradle-recipes
 ================

-Simple gradle templates to help teach concepts
+Simple gradle recipes to help teach concepts and provide working examples of useful gradle tasks.

+If you have any recipes to add, please send a pull request.